Employee Handbooks - Work Rules - Employee Conduct: Massachusetts

 - Massachusetts employers may establish dress codes for employees so long as they do not violate any of the state's laws prohibiting discrimination.
 See Dress Codes.

-- Employers must pay employees for at least three hours of work, regardless of shift duration.
-Employees who work more than six hours must receive a thirty minute break.
+- Employees who work more than six hours must receive a thirty minute break.
 Massachusetts law requires employers to provide employees with one day of rest in seven.
 Massachusetts' Blue Laws require that many nonexempt employees receive time and one half pay for any hours worked on Sundays.
 See Employee Work Schedules and Attendance.

 - Massachusetts employers must present new employees with a copy of the employer's sexual harassment policy upon commencement of employment and provide all employees with an individual written copy of the policy on a yearly basis.
 Employers should also post the policy in a conspicuous area in the workplace.
 See Sexual Harassment Policy Requirements.